AChiabodo/AMLNotes/Questions.md

       - RevGrad is a technique used to adapt a model trained on one domain to another domain.
 It works by reversing the gradient of the domain classifier and using it to update the model's parameters.
 31. **ADDA**
       - ADDA (Adversarial Discriminative Domain Adaptation) is a method for unsupervised domain adaptation, it is an extension of GANs, where the generator network is trained to generate samples from the target domain, and the discriminator network is trained to distinguish between samples from the source and target domains.
-32. **PAC learning**
-      - PAC learning is a theoretical framework for understanding the sample complexity of machine learning algorithms.
-It provides bounds on the number of samples needed to achieve a certain level of accuracy.
 33. **cycle GAN**
       - Cycle GAN is a type of GAN that is able to translate images from one domain to another, it is trained by using cycle consistency loss which trains the model to maintain the same content and style of the input image after translation.
 34. **SBADA-GAN**